 To start discovery click Discover Files on the processing set console.
 You can click this whether or not you've inventoried or filtered your files.

 Note: When processing documents without an actual date, Relativity provides a null value for the following fields: Created Date, Created Date/Time, Created Time, Last Accessed Date, Last Accessed Date/Time, Last Accessed Time, Last Modified Date, Last Modified Date/Time, Last Modified Time, and Primary Date/Time.
+The null value is excluded and not represented in the filtered list.

 A confirmation message pops up reminding you of the settings you're about to use to discover the files.
 Click Discover to proceed with discovery or Cancel to return to the processing set layout.